awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 When you choose **Geoproximity rule**, enter the following values:
 **Endpoint location**
 Choose the applicable value:
 + **Custom \(enter coordinates\)** – If your endpoint is not an AWS resource, choose **Custom \(enter coordinates\)**\.
 + **An AWS Region** – If your endpoint is an AWS resource, choose the AWS Region that you created the resource in\.
 **Coordinates**
 If you chose **Custom \(enter coordinates\)** for **Endpoint location**, enter the latitude and longitude of the location of the resource\.
 Note the following:
 + Latitude represents the location south \(negative\) or north \(positive\) of the equator\.
 Valid values are \-90 degrees to 90 degrees\.
 + Longitude represents the location west \(negative\) or east \(positive\) of the prime meridian\.
 Valid values are \-180 degrees to 180 degrees\.
 + You can get latitude and longitude from some online mapping applications\.
 For example, in Google Maps, the URL for a location specifies the latitude and longitude:

   https://www\.google\.com/maps/@**47\.6086111**,\-**122\.3409953**,20z
 + You can enter up to two decimals of precision, for example, **47\.63**\.
 If you specify a value with greater precision, Route 53 truncates the value to two places after the decimal\.
 For latitude and for longitude at the equator, 0\.01 degree is approximately 0\.69 miles\.
 **Bias**
-Specify a value for **Bias** if you want to route more traffic to an endpoint from nearby endpoints \(positive values\) or route less traffic to an endpoint \(negative values\)\.
-The range of valid values is \-99 to 99; the default value is 0\.
+To optionally change the size of the geographic region from which Route 53 routes traffic to a resource, specify the applicable value for **Bias**:
++ To expand the size of the geographic region from which Route 53 routes traffic to a resource, specify a positive integer from 1 to 99 for the bias\.
+Route 53 shrinks the size of adjacent regions\.
++ To shrink the size of the geographic region from which Route 53 routes traffic to a resource, specify a negative bias of \-1 to \-99\.
+Route 53 expands the size of adjacent regions\.
-The value of **Bias** is relative, based on the location of other resources, rather than absolute, based on distance\.
+The effect of changing the value of **Bias** is relative, based on the location of other resources, rather than absolute, based on distance\.
 As a result, the effect of a change is difficult to predict\.
 For example, depending on where your resources are, changing the bias from 10 to 15 can mean the difference between adding or subtracting a significant amount of traffic from the New York City metropolitan area\.
 We recommend that you change the bias in small increments and evaluate the results, and then make additional changes if appropriate\.
 For more information, see [Geoproximity Routing \(Traffic Flow Only\)](routing-policy.md#routing-policy-geoproximity)\.

 **Multivalue answer rule**